 - it offers wireless data transmission to a smartphone app every minute (with no receiver)

 The press release notes that prior to the acquisition, 8 successful human clinical studies had already been completed by Bayer.
 WaveForm is currently conducting a series of additional human clinical trials, and improved accuracy is a bragging point.
 In fact, WaveForm clinical data from mid-2018 shows an 11.1%-12.1% accuracy rate -- not as good as some of the competing CGM studies published over the years, but better than other CGM accuracy results reported in comparison to this WaveForm tech.

 The company anticipates a CE Mark and EU product launch in the third quarter of 2019, we're told.
-They also plan to begin U.S. studies and a pivotal trial across three sites in the second half of this year, before an expected FDA filing in December 2019.
+They also plan to begin U.S. studies and a pivotal trial across three sites in the second half of 2019, before an expected FDA filing in 2020.